Crystal Caverns is a digital exhibition featuring a series of 48 collages/geometric drawings

 The e-exhibition is available to download for free here in PDF format

-The digital version of this exhibition expands similarly to the grids in the drawings whilst the physical presentation remained static and material like the fragments of imagery within the works.
 At a preview event for Crystal Caverns, visitors were invited to curate the layout and certain formats of the exhibition; selecting which works featured, which way up they should be viewed as well as layering some collages that appeared on acetates.

-Other influences in producing the Crystal Caverns series include boredom, thinking about the fourth dimension, Vogue magazine and Alison Knowles’s seminal sculpture/performance ‘The Big Book’.
+Influences in producing the Crystal Caverns series include boredom, thinking about the fourth dimension, Vogue magazine and Alison Knowles’s seminal sculpture/performance ‘The Big Book’.
 Some people say the publication is a dead art form.
 The physical showing of these artworks coincided with the final printed edition of the Independent newspaper who have moved to producing digital only content.

 Special thanks to Hannah, Juan Ignacio, Hot Mondeo, Stephen, Tim, Mel, Grace, El, Andrew M, L.Bell, N, Baby sis, Edwin, Lee, Theresa and Paul